ingkebil/development/security/README.md

 ## Two-factor authentication

-If your password is compromised you are usually screwed unless you manage to detect the leak and issue a password-reset on your account.
+If your password is compromised you are usually in trouble unless you manage to detect the leak and issue a password-reset on your account.
 A smart way of adding a second layer of protection is to use a secondary authentication method.
 A common pattern is to dispatch temporary codes which can only be accessed on _your_ cell-phone.
 By using this authentication method and a password you have _two factors of authentication_.
 Either one can be compromised while keeping your account safe.

 It's highly recommended to enable 2-factor authentication on (mission critial) accounts.